 With a modern public records solution like ArkCase, agencies can easily overcome their challenges in meeting their FOIA goals.

-The ArkCase public records solution is a modern, open-source, secure, flexible, scalable, reliable, and cost-effective solution that will enable your agency process more requests, with less effort, without compromising work integrity.
+The ArkCase public records solution is a modern, open-source, secure, flexible, scalable, reliable, and cost-effective solution that will enable your agency to process more requests, with less effort, without compromising work integrity.
 And it can help you achieve all of this from one place, at an affordable price.